Maison-de-la-Simulation/parallel-advection/README.md

 ![Advection process](docs/fig/AdvectionProcess.png)

 ### SYCL Implementations
 The algorithm is implemented in various ways using different SYCL constructs.
-It requires shared memory allocation via the [local accessor](https://registry.khronos.org/SYCL/specs/sycl-2020/html/sycl-2020.html#sec:accessor.local).
+It requires local memory allocation via the [local accessor](https://registry.khronos.org/SYCL/specs/sycl-2020/html/sycl-2020.html#sec:accessor.local).
 The implementations are in the `src/core/impl` directory.

 # Build the project:
 You can use the `compile.sh` script to compile for various hardware and sycl-implementations.
 For multi-device compilation flows, build the project manually.